-• service-ext
+• service-truststore

-Specifies the X.509 extension that should be the Subject Alternate Name (SAN).
+contains certificates from other parties that you expect to communicate with, or from Certificate service-ext specifies the X.509 extension that should be the Subject Alternate Name (SAN).
 The SAN contains host names that are used to access the service.
 You need to specify the same hostname that is used by the service during API Mediation Layer registration.